 3. The alter ego trust does not eliminate capital gains tax at death.

 Both structures trigger the same deemed disposition on the same $1,100,000 gain.
-The trust actually pays more tax on that gain ($392,500 vs $330,000) because trusts do not get the tiered capital gains inclusion rate.
+Under the flat 50% inclusion rate that applies to individuals and trusts alike in 2026, both pay roughly $294,000 in capital gains tax.
 Anyone who tells you an alter ego trust “avoids estate tax” is conflating probate fees with income tax.
 They are different bills.
 Probate is $36,750.
-Capital gains tax is $330,000+.
+Capital gains tax is $294,000.
 The trust avoids the first.
 It does not touch the second.

 Frequently Asked Questions